Lovro Bizjak

-Lovro Bizjak (born 12 November 1993) is a Slovenian footballer who plays as a forward for Slovenian PrvaLiga club Celje.
+Lovro Bizjak (born 12 November 1993) is a Slovenian footballer who plays as a forward.

 Club career

 On 14 August 2018, Bizjak signed a four-year contract with the Russian Premier League club Ufa.
 Twelve days earlier he scored against Ufa for his previous club Domžale in the UEFA Europa League qualifying game, where Ufa advanced to the next round due to away goals rule.

 He made his Russian Premier League debut for Ufa on 20 August 2018 in a game against Dynamo Moscow.
 On 15 January 2021, his contract with Ufa was terminated by mutual consent.

-On 29 January 2021, he joined Sheriff Tiraspol.
+On 29 January 2021, Bizjak joined Moldovan side Sheriff Tiraspol, only to return to Slovenia to sign for Celje in February 2022.

+International career

+Bizjak made his only appearance for Slovenia in an October 2020 Nations League match against Moldova, coming on as a 77th-minute substitute for Haris Vučkić.